-- The radar sensor or camera is blocked with a foreign object or debris - The camera lens is contaminated due to tinted, filmed or coated windshield, damaged glass, or stuck of foreign matter (sticker, bug, etc.) on the glass - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - There is interference by electromagnetic waves - There is severe irregular reflection from the radar sensor - The radar/camera sensor recognition is limited - The vehicle in front is too small to be detected (for example a motorcycle, etc.) - The vehicle in front is an oversize vehicle or trailer that is too big to be detected by the camera recognition system (for example a tractor trailer, etc.)
+- The system may not operate for 15 seconds after the engine is started or the camera is initialized - The radar sensor or camera is covered with a foreign object or debris - The camera lens is contaminated due to tinted, filmed or coated windshield, damaged glass, or stuck of foreign matter (sticker, bug, etc.) on the glass - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - There is interference by electromagnetic waves - There is severe irregular reflection from the radar sensor - The radar/camera sensor recognition is limited - The vehicle in front is too small to be detected (for example a motorcycle or a bicycle, etc.)

-- The driver's field of view is not well illuminated (either too dark or too much reflection or too much backlight that obscures the field of view) - The vehicle in front does not have their rear lights properly turned ON - The outside brightness changes suddenly, for example when entering or exiting a tunnel - Light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road - The field of view in front is obstructed by sun glare - The windshield glass is fogged up; a clear view of the road is obstructed - The vehicle in front is driving erratically - The vehicle is on unpaved or uneven rough surfaces, or road with sudden gradient changes - The vehicle drives through a construction area, on an unpaved road, or above metal materials, such as a railway
+- The vehicle in front is an oversize vehicle or trailer that is too big to be detected by the camera recognition system (for example a tractor trailer, etc.) - The camera's field of view is not well illuminated (either too dark or too much reflection or too much backlight that obscures the field of view) - The vehicle in front does not have their rear lights properly turned ON or their rear lights are located unusually - The outside brightness changes suddenly, for example when entering or exiting a tunnel - Light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road - The field of view in front is obstructed by sun glare - The windshield glass is fogged up; a clear view of the road is obstructed - The vehicle in front is driving erratically